-As of the execution of our deed of amendment and conversion as part of the corporate reorganization (see "Corporate Reorganization"), our authorized share capital will amount to $\notin$ 9,480,000, divided into 79,000,000 common shares, each with a nominal value of $\notin$ 0.12, and our issued share capital will amount to $\notin$ 1,903,349.4.
-If we increase or decrease the number of shares offered and sold by us in this offering, our authorized share capital will be adjusted to be approximately five times the issued share capital immediately following the closing of this offering (including such increase or decrease in common shares offered and sold in this offering).
-We intend to apply to list our common shares on Nasdaq under the symbol "CNTG."
+As of the execution of our deed of amendment and conversion as part of the corporate reorganization (see "Corporate Reorganization"), our authorized share capital will amount to \notin 9,480,000, divided into 79,000,000 common shares, each with a nominal value of \notin 0.12, and our issued share capital will amount to \notin 1,903,349.4.
+Our common shares have been approved for listing on Nasdaq under the symbol "CNTG."